NVIDIA/nv-ingest/README.md

 NV_INGEST_ROOT=<PATH_TO_THIS_REPO>
 ```

-To build Docker images locally:

-`docker compose build`

-Note: As configured by default in [docker-compose.yml](docker-compose.yaml), the YOLOX, DePlot, and CACHED NIM models are each pinned to a dedicated GPU.
-The PaddleOCR and nv-embedqa-e5 NIM models and the nv-ingest-ms-runtime share a fourth.
-Thus our minimum requirements are 4x NVIDIA A100 or H100 Tensor Core GPUs.
+Note: As configured by default in [docker-compose.yml](docker-compose.yaml), the DePlot NIM is on a dedicated GPU.
+All other NIMs and the nv-ingest container itself share a second.

 To start all services:
 `docker compose up`